My Crypto Setup – Tools & Services I use

 Person-To-Person Trading: LocalBitcoins is the largest and probably the safest place to obtain or sell crypto directly to a person using LBC as the escrow.
 I do not use this so much anymore but in the earlier years this was a viable and relatively safe way to trade.
 Just make sure you are dealing with someone with a strong reputation.
 LocalMonero is a place for the privacy centric to obtain Monero, even utilizing a private ip2 link.

 Earning Crypto Interest / Staking: I am using the Gemini Earn program to stake Bitcoin, ETH and USDC.
 I am also staking BTC at Ledn, which offers higher % returns on staked BTC currently and uses the same custodial services as Gemini (they both utilize Genesis as their custodian).
 I can get higher returns from other providers like BlockFi but at the moment I have stuck to the security of Gemini.
 I also like it because while the crypto is controlled by Gemini, it also diversifies my risk by having a % of crypto held by a custodian such as Gemini.
 Just like I do not keep all my fiat dollars under the mattress, I do not keep all of the crypto in one wallet or place.
-I am also testing Celsius with a smaller amount of crypto to see how the service works.
+I am also testing Celsius with a smaller amount of crypto to see how the service works and it crashed horribly.

 More Bitcoin and Crypto Resources